Skip to content

 View Sample Report

-- Marker-wise result pages for hepatitis A, B, C, and E
+• Antigens and antibodies for hepatitis A, B, C, and E

-- Clinical significance notes for individual markers
+• Clinical significance notes for individual tests

-- Liver function marker page with reference intervals
+• Liver function tests with reference intervals

-- HbA1c and average blood glucose page
+• HbA1c and average blood glucose with lab reference ranges

-- Conditions of reporting and report structure notes
+• Conditions of reporting and report structure notes

-Understanding Hepatitis Marker Tests
+Understanding Hepatitis Blood Tests

 HBsAg (Hepatitis B Surface Antigen)

-Anti-HBs / Hepatitis B Surface Antibody
+Anti-HBs (Hepatitis B Surface Antibody)

 HBeAg (Hepatitis B Envelope Antigen)